 - 1/2 tablespoon olive oil

 - 1 1/2 cups chopped fresh leeks or sweet onions

 - 6 tablespoons chicken broth vegetable broth, or water

 - 1 1/2 - 2 tablespoons fresh lemon juice or balsamic vinegar

 - 1/2-1 tablespoon butter or olive oil

-- Add olive oil, butter, garlic, and leeks to large saucepan or wok and cook over medium heat for about 5 minutes or until leeks are soft, transparent, and starting to brown.
+- Add olive oil, butter, garlic, and leeks to a large saucepan or wok and cook over medium heat for about 5 minutes or until leeks are soft, transparent, and starting to brown.

 - Stir in green beans and broth/water.
 Cook for about 5-7 minutes until beans are tender.
 Add lemon juice/vinegar and season with salt and pepper to taste.
 Garnish with toasted almonds if desired.

 - Toast almonds by heating oil or butter in a large skillet over medium-low heat.
 Add almonds and brown.
 Watch them carefully since the almonds can burn rather quickly, especially if you're not cooking them over a lower heat.
 Let almonds sit until cool.